 Engaging in research focused on the learning and performance of coordinated movement, the Motor Behavior specialization also prepares students for careers as practitioners, researchers, and scholars.

-Biomechanics: Prepare practitioners for professions concerned with the performance of motor skills; and engage in research investigating biomechanical factors underlying the coordination and control of motor skill with particular emphasis on gait control and rehabilitation.
+Biomechanics: Prepare students for professions concerned with the learning and performance of motor skills; and engage in research investigating biomechanical factors underlying the coordination and control of motor skills with particular emphasis on gait control and rehabilitation.

-Motor Control: Prepare practitioners for professions concerned with the performance of motor skills; and engage in research investigating the processes underlying the performance of motor skills with particular emphasis on coordination, movement accuracy, and rehabilitation.
+Motor Control: Prepare students for professions concerned with the learning and performance of motor skills; and engage in research investigating the neural processes underlying the performance of motor skills with particular emphasis on coordination, movement accuracy, and rehabilitation.

-Motor Development: Prepare practitioners for professions concerned with the learning and performance of motor skills, with particular emphasis on lifespan related characteristics and changes; engage in research investigating the lifespan related changes associated with the learning and performance of motor skills of people of all ages.
+Motor Development: Prepare students for professions concerned with the learning and performance of motor skills; and engage in research investigating the neural and behavioral processes underlying the performance of motor skills of people of all ages.

 Students must submit an application to the Graduate School and meet at least Graduate School admission requirements. http://gradlsu.gs.lsu.edu/